-Rosh Hashanah 2022 begins on the evening of Sunday, September 25th.
-Rosh Hashanah is the Jewish New Year, 5783 this year according to the Hebrew calendar.
-I have put together this resource for you with plenty of healthy plant-based recipes to enjoy for the holiday.
+Wondering how to plan a vegan Rosh Hashanah menu?
+Learn more about this holiday and try these recipes!
+Rosh Hashanah 2023 begins on the evening of Sunday, September 25th.
+Rosh Hashanah is the Jewish New Year, which is 5784 this year according to the Hebrew calendar.

 Rosh Hashanah means head of the year in Hebrew.
 It falls in September or October each year.
 Months are added occasionally in the Hebrew lunar calendar to keep holidays on track for the seasons.
 This holiday is a big deal in the Jewish faith: so big in fact that it is part of what is called the High Holidays, along with Yom Kippur, the day of atonement.